 In Madrid, Atlético fans, or Atléti, are nicknamed Los Colchoneros (The Mattress Makers), referring to the club’s working class background.
 Another nickname is El Pupas, which roughly translates as “the jinxed.”
 When Atlético won the Spanish league and cup double in 1996, their former President Jesús Gil paraded through the streets of Madrid on top of an elephant.
 Four short years later, Jesús was suspended from football, and Atléti were relegated.

 Twenty years later, the Vicente Calderón has become one of the most intimidating fortresses in Europe.
 It’s a terrific stadium.
-I saw Atlético win a 2-0 there against Granada in January 2015 (it was absolutely freezing).
-Even though talismanic French striker Antoine Griezemann didn’t get on the score sheet that day, his work rate was phenomenal.
+I saw Atlético win 2-0 at home against Granada in January 2015, which was absolutely freezing.
+Even though talismanic French striker Antoine Griezemann didn’t get on the score sheet, his work rate was phenomenal.
 The Atléti fans sung for the entire game, in stark contrast to the rather dull and sterile atmosphere at a lot of games in Camp Nou.
 Vicente Calderón may not be as jaw-dropping a venue as Bernabau or Camp Nou, but it is an amazing football experience.
 The Barrio de La Latinas and its legendary tapas bars are within walking distance.

 “If you are driving a Seat Ibiza and you are in the same race with a Ferrari and a Porsche, you have to do perfect to compete.
 Real Madrid and Barcelona have €300m, €400m more to spend every year.
 Better infrastructure, better training facilities, better contracts for players.
 So how can you compete against them?
 You have to be more concentrated, every game.” – Fernando Torres